libreswitch/ops/docs/bgp_cli.md

 ```

 ##### Description
-This command sets the ORIGIN attribute of a local BGP route to one of the following:
+This command sets the ORIGIN attribute of a local eBGP route to one of the following:
 - `egp`: Sets the value to the Network Layer Reachablility Information (NLRI) learned from the Exterior Gateway Protocol (EGP).
 - `igp`: Sets the value to the NLRI learned from a protocol internal to the originating AS.
 - `incomplete`: If the value is not `egp` or `igp`.